Vidhii928/Sales-Performance-Analytics-using-SQL-Power-BI/README.md

-## 📊 Sales Insights using SQL & Power BI
+## 📊 Sales Performance Analytics using SQL & Power BI
 --------------------------------------------------

 This project focuses on analyzing sales data using SQL for data cleaning and analysis, and Power BI for data visualization.
 The objective is to extract meaningful business insights related to revenue trends, market performance, and customer behavior.